StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

                 regions:
                 - global
                 - eu-west-1
                 collection_interval: 60 # The amount of time in seconds between each scan.
-Decreasing this value will not appreciably increase topology update speed.
+Decreasing this value won't appreciably increase topology update speed.
                 # apis_to_run:
                 #   - ec2
                 # log_bucket_name: ''